yousefis/MRF_EM_Genetic_SA_ACS_Gossip/README.md

-# If this repository helps you in anyway, show your love heart by putting a star :star: on this project
+# If this repository helps you in anyway, show your love :heart: by putting a :star: on this project
 # MRF_EM_Genetic_SA_ACS_Gossip
 # Latest version: 2017-07-7
 	***This is a Segmentation method based on MRF as proposed by Sahar Yousefi et al.***